YueWu0301/YueWu0301.github.io/_pages/leisure.md

 - and **first place** at the city orienteering competition at   **05/2024**
 - Secured **third place** in a provincial orienteering competition at **10/2023**
 - Secured **fourth place** in a provincial orienteering competition at **10/2022**
-- Served as the long-term captain of the orienteering team **09/2023 - present**.
+- Served as the long-term captain of the orienteering team **09/2023 - present**